dkfbasel/scratch/readme.md

 The echo framework github.com/labstack/echo can be used as web framework for services.
-However, try to use only the standard library in packages that can be used by external projects to avoid problems with dependencies on different versions of external packages.
+However, try to use only the standard library in packages that can be used by external projects.
+This helps to avoid problems with dependencies on different versions of external packages.

 A special docker container dkfbasel/hot-reload-go is provided for development.
-This container will auto-compile the go binary every time a file is changed.
+This container will auto-compile and start the go binary every time a file in the project directory is changed.

 The package github.com/eirwin/stubble can be used to setup a simple json mock api for testing and initial frontend development.